starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

             return ()
         end
         """
-        return(compile_cairo(code, PRIME))
+        return compile_cairo(code, PRIME)
-    # Generate compiled programs from each example
+    # Generate compiled programs for each example.
     programs = [compiled_program(i) for i in range(2)]
-    # Verify that their compiled data are identical
+    # Verify that the compiled programs are identical.
     assert programs[0].data == programs[1].data